swethaA0712/PRODIGY_WD_05/README.md

-I Used  this project HTML,CSS,JS and make a simple weather web application
+I Used HTML,CSS,JS and make a simple weather web application